How to retire at 58: planning for early retirement

 How much money do I need to retire at 58?

-To give you an idea, here are the average annual expenses of Americans aged 65 and older in 2021, as presented by the Bureau of Labor Statistics:
+To give you an idea, here are some of the average annual expenses of a variety of necessary items for Americans aged 65 and older in 2023, as published by the U.S. Bureau of Labor Statistics:

 Next, consider your current income and what you would like your annual retirement income to be.